 A new immigration policy of the President Trump administration is striking fear in some people these days.
 Mr. Trump recently called his deportation plan a ‘‘military campaign’’ to deport people with a criminal record.

 U.S. Immigration and Customs Enforcement (ICE) will continue to arrest undocumented immigrants with a criminal history in the most unpredictable places.
-Last weeks some scary arrests took place for many immigrants around the country, including some very young and middle-aged persons born in Latin America.
+Last week some scary arrests took place for many immigrants around the country, including some very young and middle-aged persons born in Latin America.

 One very scary arrest took place a week ago.
 Romulo Avelica-Gonzalez, a Mexican citizen, was taking his daughters to school in Los Angeles when he noticed an unmarked vehicle following his car.
 As soon as he dropped off one of his daughters at school, he was pulled over by ICE agents and arrested.
 His younger daughter captured video of the arrest with her cell phone.
-Shocked and crying she witnessed how her father was handcuffed and then pushed into an unmarked car by people in black uniforms with a sign ‘police’ on their backs.
-She said, they were scared that this day can come but hoped it would not come so quickly.
+Shocked and crying she witnessed how her father was handcuffed and then pushed into an unmarked car by people in black uniforms with the sign ‘police’ on their backs.
+She said they were scared that this day can come but hoped it would not come so quickly.
 They vowed to support their father by all possible means and fight for his freedom.

-Mr. Gonzalez is now custody but many families of undocumented immigrants live in fear that their members can be arrested and deported for minor criminal violations like DUI or very old criminal records.
+Mr. Gonzalez is now in custody but many families of undocumented immigrants live in fear that their members can be arrested and deported for minor criminal violations like DUI or very old criminal records.